rebsonoliveira/sql-server/samples/features/sql-clr/TransitiveClosure/README.md

 EXTERNAL NAME TransitiveClosure.[TransitiveClosure.Aggregate];
 ```

-This code will import assembly in SQL Database and add three functions that provide clustering functionalities.
+This code will import assembly in SQL Database and add an aggregate that provides clustering functionalities.

 <a name=test></a>

 ## Test the function

-Once you create the assembly and expose the functions, you can use it to cluster some relational data in T-SQL code:
+Once you create the assembly and expose the aggregate, you can use it to cluster some relational data in T-SQL code:

 ```
 declare @edges table(n1 int, n2 int);